 Question: My truck was run off the road and damaged when I hit a tree.
 It was towed to a repair shop.
 I have collision coverage, but my car insurance adjuster told me that I didn’t buy towing and labor coverage so the insurance company won’t pay the towing bill.
 It seems to me this should be part of the collision claim.
 Is it normally?

-Answer: In general, physical damage coverages (collision and comprehensive) will usually cover reasonable towing fees when the tow was required due to damages sustained in a covered loss that you’re claiming.
+Answer: In general, physical damage coverages (collision and comprehensive coverage) will usually cover reasonable towing fees when the tow was required due to damages sustained in a covered loss that you’re claiming.

 Often there are constraints on how far a vehicle can be towed for the whole towing bill reimbursed by your physical damage coverage.